 What a wonderful book; hop on over to your library or onto Amazon and grab yourself a copy today.
-Last month we studied frogs with the girls and this was by far the best book we came across during our unit.
+Last month we studied frogs with the girls and this was by far the best book we came across:

 Keep on hopping,